Skip to content

 Our central goal is demonstrating the promise of OI systems for adaptive, lifelong learning.
 By engineering, analyzing, and applying brain organoids to problems in AI/robotics, this project aims to uncover the complex dynamics underlying biological intelligence.
 Success could enable breakthroughs from disease models to efficient biocomputing through hybrid approaches.
 We also address ethical challenges introduced by these brain-based platforms.

-PIs: Thomas Hartung, PhD, MD (WSE) and Erik Johnson, PhD (APL)
+Thomas Hartung, PhD, MD (WSE); Erik Johnson, PhD (APL)

 Please visit Appearance->Widgets to add your widgets here